At sea: Passengers off California await virus test results

 On Wall Street, fears about the outbreak led to a sharp selloff Thursday, with the Dow Jones Industrial Average falling 970 points, or 3.6%.
 The drop extended two weeks of wild swings in the market, with stocks fluctuating 2% or more for the fourth day in a row.

-A Sacramento-area man who sailed on the Grand Princess in February later succumbed to the coronavirus.
-Two other passengers from that voyage have been hospitalized with the virus in Northern California, and two Canadians who recently sailed aboard the ship tested positive after returning home, officials said.
+A Sacramento-area man who sailed to Mexico on the Grand Princess in February later succumbed to the coronavirus.
+Two other passengers from that voyage have been hospitalized with the virus in Northern California, and two Canadians tested positive after returning home, officials said.

 The ship off California was returning to San Francisco after visiting Hawaii.
 Some of the passengers remained on board after sailing on its previous voyage, to a string of Mexican ports.